-Generally built between 1915 and 1930, although new construction continues to quote from the style today, Mediterranean homes are characterized by: stucco walls, tiled roofs, tiled flooring and decor (often with hand-painted elements), wrought iron ornamentation, multiple patios, fountains, large windows, and french doors.
+Generally built between 1915 and 1930, although new construction continues to quote from the style today, Mediterranean style homes are characterized by stucco walls, tiled roofs, tiled flooring and decor (often with hand-painted elements), wrought iron ornamentation, multiple patios, fountains, large windows, and french doors.

 Other unique details include ceilings that feature ornate construction and details: coved, coffered, exposed beams, painted patterns.
 California Mediterranean homes often have curves: curved staircases, arched entryways, and carved wood doors.